timsee/ArduCor/samples/README.md

 # Sample Sketches for RGB LED Routines

-Provides a set of sample sketches for Adafruit NeoPixels products, SeeedStudio Rainbowduino, and a single standard RGB LED.
+The sample sketches for Adafruit NeoPixels, SeeedStudio Rainbowduino, and a single RGB LED.

 ## <a name="toc"></a>Table of Contents